Gear For Salmon Fishing: A List Of Everything You Need

 Braided Fishing Line

-A major advantage of braided fishing line is that it has high-test strength but is a thin diameter line, and therefore, you can fit more line on your reel.
+A major advantage of braided fishing line is that it has high-test strength but is a thin diameter line, and therefore, I can fit more line on the reel.

-The thin diameter cuts the water better and allows you to get some lures deeper in the water column.
+The thin diameter cuts the water better and allows me to get the lures deeper in the water column.

 Braided line strength-rated for between 30- and 50-pound test is good for salmon.
-You can go with a lighter line when you are looking to catch smaller fish with different gear.
+I use a lighter line when fishing for smaller pink salmon and sockeye salmon.

 Anglers use braided line for most salmon fishing methods.